Summer Success Series: Mitigating Legal Risk

-- If you have all of the above — your Articles, EIN, and your banking account — take 30 minutes to review and make sure have all of this well in hand:
+- If you do have all of the above — your Articles, EIN, and your banking account — take 30 minutes to review and make sure you have all of this well in hand:

 - Quarterly reports that are up-to-date and with the state

 - Business expenses that are separate from your personal expenses